 This module map provides a list of the modules that make up your course.

-Each module is worth a specified number of credits: All modules are compulsory in year one, but there are optional modules in year two enabling you to cover key subject knowledge while developing your own interests.
+Each module is worth a specified number of credits: All modules are compulsory, enabling you to cover key subject knowledge while developing your own interests.

-Module Number: UAMPC6-20-1 Module Name: Principles and Practice of Performance Lighting (20 credits)
+Module Number: UATPA5-40-1 - Module Name: Specialised Acting and Performance Techniques

 Optional Modules: There are no optional modules for this stage of this award.